-on precedent-settling the BioBio case before the IACHR on precedent-settling terms that are favorable to the indigenous people being displaced by a large dam project.
+OIEL assists in settling the BioBio case before the IACHR on precedent-setting terms that are favorable to the indigenous people being displaced by a large dam project.

 2002 CIEL and Earthjustice file a petition on behalf of Bolivian partners and others in an investment dispute stemming from the "Water War" in Cochabamba, Bolivia.